 And in a different comparing carbohydrate snacks verses protein snacks before sleep, the protein group had improved metabolism.

 A 2011 study explored the loss of muscle mass with age.
 Sixteen “healthy elderly men” participated in the study.
 Eight ingested casein, a slow-digesting protein, before bed.
 The other half had a placebo.
 Those who consumed casein protein showed a more positive overnight whole-body protein balance.
 This means that dietary protein before sleep promoted muscle growth, even in older and less active people.

-However, other recent research shows that in sedentary, overweight individuals, a snack before bed increases insulin levels the following morning.
+However, other shows that in sedentary, overweight individuals, a snack before bed increases insulin levels the following morning.
 This could potentially lead to more weight gain.
 This appears to be true of both protein and carbohydrates.
 Therefore, the benefits of a nighttime, pre-sleep protein snack are best seen in athletes, daily exercisers, or the elderly.

 If you’d like to boost muscle growth during sleep, what should you eat?
 An average adult should aim for something with about 10 to 20 grams of protein.

 - fish and seafood